Skip to content

 Looking back, I think I was able to figure out very quickly how to paint an interesting-to-look-at picture.
 On that score, I feel proud of myself.
 However, I had no idea how to be an interesting person.
 I expected my pictures to do all the work, simply make the viewer say “wow!” all by themselves, while I remained at home, relaxed.
 That’s unrealistic!
 Every object, from the Mona Lisa on down, is entirely helpless without the help of a lot of people’s enthusiasm, which has to start with the artist him or herself.
 I failed to realize the obvious fact that it’s impossible to become an interesting person except in the opinion of other people.
 After I turned seventy-five, some people began to think of me as an interesting person, a lucky break!

-“Peter Saul, Murder in the Kitchen, Early Works” - Michael Werner Gallery, New York - Viewing Room - Michael Werner Gallery, New York and London
+“Peter Saul, Murder in the Kitchen, Early Works” - Michael Werner Gallery, New York - Viewing Room - Michael Werner Gallery, New York, London, Beverly Hills, Athens

 Installation view of Peter Saul's exhibition at Galerie Darthe Speyer, Paris.
 1972.